 Emily is a licensed psychologist and a member of the Ordre des Psychologues du Quebec.
 She completed her master's and doctoral degrees in Counselling Psychology at McGill University, where she specialized in psychotherapy with adolescents and families.
 Emily has trained in a variety of mental health settings, including high school, university counselling, and outpatient psychiatry.
 She has taught college and graduate-level courses in psychology on topics such as psychological disorders, child development, multicultural counselling, and counselling theories.
 Currently, in addition to her work at Chatsworth as liaison with referring professionals, group and individual counselling with clients.

-Michael is completing his PhD in personal and professional coaching at Concordia University.
+Michael has his PhD in personal and professional coaching from Concordia University.
 Only a handful of individuals in the world have a doctorate specializing in coaching.
 Michael has contributed scholarly articles on coaching and wellness.
 He has also taught university level courses on interpersonal relationships and group interventions.

 Chatsworth's multi-disciplinary team recognizes that effective recovery combines both insight and action.
 In other words, recovery cannot be based simply on self-awareness and wishful thinking, it needs to be supported by applied action.